texworld/betterbib/README.md

 To use custom abbrebiations for journal names, create a file as a JSON dictionary, and provide that as a command line argument with `--extra-abbrev-file`.
 For example, if the file `correct_pnas.json` is:
 ```json
 {"PNAS": "Proc.
 Natl.
 Acad.
 Sci.
 U.S.A."}
 ```
 and you call `betterbib-journal-abbrev --extra-abbrev-file=correct_pnas.json`, this will replace any bibtex entries listed with journal "PNAS" with the correct abbreviation.

-This option is included in the `betterbib`, `betterbib-journal-abbrev`, and `betterbib-sync` commands.
+This option is included in the `betterbib` and `betterbib-journal-abbrev` commands.

 When combined with the `--long-journal-names` option, this will override default options only if both have the same abbreviation.